kaltura/kaltura-player-js/docs/configuration.md

 >##### Description: Defines the user interface (UI) configuration.
 >Full configuration documentation for the config.ui can be found [here]().

-## Configuration Strength
+## Configuration Priority
 In the player setup flow, the configuration described above (partially or in full) can be provided by a number of different sources.
-Each source has a different "strength", meaning has a greater or less impact on how the player is configured.
+Each source has a priority, meaning has a greater or less impact on how the player is configured.

 Available sources include: